-Timeline’s Monte Carlo analysis enables users to test how a withdrawal strategy might fare under a wide range of market conditions by simulating sequences of random portfolio return.
+Timeline’s Monte Carlo analysis enables users to test how a withdrawal strategy might fare under a wide range of market conditions by simulating sequences of random portfolio returns based on a model.

-Timeline produces results for the selected withdrawal strategy based on 1,000 Monte Carlo simulations.
+Timeline produces results for the selected withdrawal strategy based on 1,000 simulations.
 For instance, in a 30-year retirement period, Timeline generates 1,000 different 30-year scenarios with varying annual returns and inflation in each scenario based on the user’s input.

-Generally, the inputs should be based on long-term return expectations for the portfolio.
+Generally, the inputs should be based on long-term return and volatility expectations for the portfolio.

 The inputs should be based on the total annualised nominal return of the portfolio, and/or the aggregate from the individual asset classes within the portfolio.

 The annual estimates for the portfolio aggregate return and volatility are used within the simulation model, to produce monthly returns for the portfolio.

 Bear in mind that if one uses geometric returns as inputs in Monte Carlo, the projection will essentially count the impact of 'volatility drag' twice.
 This is because geometric returns already include volatility drag.
 Accordingly, we strongly recommend using the arithmetic mean for expected returns input.

 Asset Level Return

 Timeline uses historical data going back to 1915 for all the major asset classes indices to calculate the estimates for the arithmetic mean return and volatility.